algorandfoundation/docs/docs/get-details/dapps/smart-contracts/debugging.md

 When using more advance features such as `--trace` the type of data that's returned can be a bit overwhelming if you've developed the smart contract in a higher level language.
 But if you start out by simply submitting your transactions and checking what the `"failure-message"` says in the response you should be able to figure out the most common issues.

-You should also consider using these simulate responses with third-party tooling such as the community created [TEAL for VSCode](https://marketplace.visualstudio.com/items?itemName=DragMZ.teal), which allows you to step through the TEAL smart contract and see the state of the AVM change after each instruction.
+You should also consider using these simulate responses with third-party tooling such as the community created [TEAL for VSCode](//marketplace.visualstudio.com/items?itemName=DragMZ.teal), which allows you to step through the TEAL smart contract and see the state of the AVM change after each instruction.
+Additionally there is [sim-stack-parser](//github.com/joe-p/sim-stack-parser), which will not only help visulise the stack, it will also map the compiled TEAL program back to the original PyTeal contract to further help with debugging.

 ## Command Line